-The Annual Dinner and Auction is held each spring.
+The Annual Dinner and Auction is held in May.
 The evening brings together JBS parents, faculty, and staff.
 The Auction committee organizes a "low-key" silent auction where the emphasis is on fun vs. achieving a specific financial goal.
 The Dinner subcommittee organizes volunteers to help with invitations, publicity, table decorations, programs, set-up/clean-up, entertainment and planning the menu.
 The evening ends with a brief meeting of the John Burroughs School Association.
 Click HERE for more information.

 Volunteers sell books and supplies to students and faculty in the bookstore, as well as cookies, supplied by all parents at JBS (once a year per child).
 Each volunteer works one 2½ hour shift per month.
 Volunteering in the bookstore provides a great way to meet the kids and feel connected to what's going on at school.
 Click HERE for more information.